Where to start? For a happier, healthier life?

 Because work should never come first!

-Achieving a better life-work balance involves intentionally managing your time and energy to find harmony between your professional and personal life, prioritizing both for overall well-being.
+Achieving a better life-work balance involves intentionally managing your time and energy to find harmony between your professional and personal life, prioritising both for overall well-being.

 Key strategies include:

-• Take Your Time Off: Utilize all your vacation days and breaks.
+- Take Your Time Off: Utilise all your vacation days and breaks.
 Disconnecting fully allows for crucial rest and rejuvenation, preventing burnout.

 A healthy life-work balance isn't about perfect equal halves, but about creating a sustainable lifestyle that supports both your career aspirations and your personal fulfilment.